 Petty crime such as street robberies is on the rise, so it is recommended not to walk alone at night or in poorly lit areas.
 Do not leave personal belongings in parked vehicles, and do not walk around with large quantities of cash.

 It is recommended to make photocopies of all travel documents in the case that the originals are stolen or lost.
 Keep the originals in a safe place such as a hotel safe.
 Have a mobile phone handy with the emergency phone numbers in the case that an assault occurs.
 Tourists should remain calm and not resist.

 No specific dangers exist on public transport, and they have good rail and boat connections.

 Natural risks in the Southern region should be taken into account, mainly the potential risk of an earthquake.
 Travellers are advised to keep contact details with the embassy or consulate in case of emergency.

-Nestled on the beach, this Calpe City Centre hotel is within 1 mi (2 km) of Llavador de la Font, Banos de la Reina Archaelogical Site, and Cantal Roig Beach. ...
+Nestled on the beach, this Calpe City Centre hotel is within 1 mi (2 km) of Llavador de la Font, Cantal Roig Beach and Banos de la Reina Archaelogical Site. ...

-Situated in Benitachell, this bed & breakfast is 1.2 mi (1.9 km) from Javea Golf Club and within 6 mi (10 km) of Cala del Moraig and L'Ampolla Beach.
-Arenal ...
+Situated in Benitachell, this bed & breakfast is 1.2 mi (1.9 km) from Javea Golf Club and within 6 miles (10 km) of Morro Falqui and Arenal Beach.
+L'Andrago ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply